Ly2017To/Notes/README.md

-Notes of books and papers
+leetcode: summary of some exercises and cpp knowledge.